xpavlic4/book-extracts/sports/golf/Earn Your Edge - Decoding Excellence in Golf & Life.md

+# Jamie Mulligan | Ep/052
+* keep better in the process

 # Todd Herman | Ep/054
 * people care what others think about them
 * you are not one identity, you are multiple